bhauman/cljs-test-display/README.md

 and you should see an alert in the browser window.

-You will now be able to live edit the code in `src/cljs-test-display/core.cljs` and live edit the css in `resources/public/com/bhauman/cljs-test-display/css/style.css`.
+You will now be able to live edit the code in `src/cljs-test-display/core.cljs` and live edit the CSS in `resources/public/com/bhauman/cljs-test-display/css/style.css`.

 To clean all compiled files: